kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 ### Workflow when using `kubeadm join`

-When you run `kubeadm join`, kubeadm uses the Bootstrap Token credential to download the `kubelet-config-1.X` ConfigMap and writes it to `/var/lib/kubelet/config.yaml`.
+When you run `kubeadm join`, kubeadm uses the Bootstrap Token credential perform a TLS bootstrap, which fetches the credential needed to download the `kubelet-config-1.X` ConfigMap and writes it to `/var/lib/kubelet/config.yaml`.
 The dynamic environment file is generated in exactly the same way as `kubeadm init`.